xwmx/nb/docs/index.markdown

 alternate screen mode" *and change it to* "Yes".
 *[More info](https://stackoverflow.com/a/37610820)*

-When [Pandoc](https://pandoc.org/) is available, use the `--render` option to render the note to HTML and open it in your terminal browser:
+When [Pandoc](https://pandoc.org/) is available, use the `-r` / `--render` option to render the note to HTML and open it in your terminal browser:

 ```bash
 nb show example.md --render